Posts Tagged ‘Backup’

 Tuesday, January 12th, 2010

-Happy New Year to everyone!
-Today I’ve uploaded a small update with some smaller bug fixes.
-One new feature is the import of Diving Log logbook files, which has been improved from version 4.0.
+Here you can see how to import Diving Log logbook files, which has been improved from version 4.0.
 Now you have more control which data will be imported, so you can use it to exchange data with logbook files from other users, e.g. you only have to enter new dive sites once, and then import them into the other logbook files.

 Import Diving Log logbook files